-EESC BC3050 Big Data with Python: Python for Environmental Analysis & Visualisation EESC GU4050 Remote Sensing COMS W3134 Data Structures in Java CBMF W4761 Computational Genomics PUBH UN3400 Data Science and Health Equity in New York BIOL BC2490 Coding in Biology BIOL BC2500 MATLAB for Scientists BIOL BC2841 Laboratory in Plant Evolution and Diversity BIOL BC3308 Introduction to Microbial Genomics (formerly called Genomics and Bioinformatics) BIOL BC3590 Senior Seminar: Bacteria by Design
+EESC BC3050 Big Data with Python: Python for Environmental Analysis & Visualisation EESC GU4050 Remote Sensing COMS W3134 Data Structures in Java CBMF W4761 Computational Genomics BIOL BC2490 Coding in Biology BIOL BC2500 MATLAB for Scientists BIOL BC2841 Laboratory in Plant Evolution and Diversity BIOL BC2851 Plants and Profits: The Global Power of Botany BIOL BC3308 Microbial Genomics (formerly called Genomics and Bioinformatics) BIOL BC3590 Senior Seminar: Bacteria by Design

-^{}Different topics for this course are taught each semester.
+\Different topics for this course are taught each semester.
 Only Bacteria by Design will fulfill this requirement.
 This class may count as either an upper-level elective course OR the senior capstone experience.

-Computational Biology-Biology (CB-BIOL):
+Computational Biology-Biology (CB-BIOL)\:

-BIOL BC3304 BIOL BC3310 BIOL BC3320 BIOL BC3352 Topics in Molecular Genetics Cell Biology (or BIOL UN3041 Cell Biology) Microbiology Development (or BIOL UN3022 Developmental Biology) BIOL BC3360 BIOL BC3362 Physiology (or BIOL UN3006 General Physiology) Molecular and Cellular Neuroscience BIOL BC3380 Applied Ecology & Evolution
+BIOL BC3304 Topics in Molecular Genetics BIOL BC3310 Cell Biology (or BIOL UN3041 Cell Biology) BIOL BC3320 Microbiology BIOL BC3352 Development (or BIOL UN3022 Developmental Biology) BIOL BC3360 Physiology (or BIOL UN3006 General Physiology) BIOL BC3362 Molecular and Cellular Neuroscience BIOL BC3380 Applied Ecology & Evolution

-^{}Ask an advisor about new or less frequently taught 3000-level courses at Barnard or Columbia, or about transfer or study-abroad credit.
+\Ask an advisor about new or less frequently taught 3000-level courses at Barnard or Columbia, or about transfer or study-abroad credit.

-Three Upper-level Laboratory Courses
+\ Three Upper-level Laboratory Courses

 While students pursuing the Computational Biology track are required to take only one upper-level lab from the list on the following page, students pursuing any of the other four tracks are required to take three upper-level lab courses.
-Students in the General Biology, C&M, P&O, and E&E tracks may take any upper-level Barnard Biology lab courses for which they meet the pre- or co-requisites.
+Students in the General Biology, C&M, P&O, and E&E tracks may take any upper-level Barnard Biology lab courses for which they meet the pre- or corequisites.

 Often, a lab course requires that a student have taken a pre-requisite lecture offered in the opposite semester (though sometimes, the lecture may be offered as a co-requisite in the same semester).
 Many, of the upper-level labs frequently offered in the Barnard Biology Department are provided in the list below.
 A yearlong research & seminar course may substitute up to two lab courses, as described below.
 As is true for lectures, students may also take laboratory courses at Columbia (or other institutions) to satisfy the lab requirement, with permission from the Associate Chair.